neosatrapahereje/hiddenmarkov/README.md

 A simple Python library for Hidden Markov Models.

-This library was created mostly for educational purposes and does not aim to have the most efficient implementation.
+This library was created for educational purposes and does not aim to have the most efficient implementation.

 ## Setup